 Swedish is one of the easier languages for an English native speaker to learn, with a lot of vocabulary and grammar in common.
-Still, there are some tricky components to Swedish, from the melodic rhythm to complicated compounds, but don’t despair — we are here to help with these five super useful tips!
+Still, there are some tricky components, from the melodic rhythm to complicated compounds.
+But don’t despair — we are here to help with these five super useful tips to learn Swedish!

 1. En Or Ett?